bitgord/blockchainedu/README.md

 - Credit scores
 - Modular

-Reinventing the firm
+Reinventing the firm:
 - Consensys
 - DAO
 - Globally Accessible Prediction Markets
 - Public database of information
 - Wisdom of the crowd

-Indentity & IoT Security
+Indentity & IoT Security:
 - Controlling identity
 - Sharing economy
 - Internet of things
 - Ledger of things
 - Internet of everything

-Rebuilding Government
+Rebuilding Government:
 - Voting on the Blockchain
 - Transparency in finances
 - Taxation
 - Open and immutable records

-Rebuilding Culture
+Rebuilding Culture:
 - Music & Art
 - Uncensorable publishing
 - Everyone is an entrepreneur